xinjuezou-whi/whi_moveit_cpp_bridge/README.md

 # whi_moveit_cpp_bridge
-Bridge the MoveIt planning and execution with the MoveItCpp interface.
-It offers both message and service interfaces
+Bridge the MoveIt planning and execution with the MoveItCpp interface offering both message and service interfaces

 ## Dependency
 ```